Friday, 3 February 2023

 Skills

 Fumbles on a Demon roll occur only if the character rolls a second failed check.
-The GM decides the fumble result based on the situation.
+The GM decides the fumble result based on the situation, or rolls on the fumble table.

 Combat